scipopt/rubberband/README.md

 sudo dpkg -i elasticsearch-9.1.3-amd64.deb
 ```

+This version of Elasticsearch comes with various security configurations enabled.
+For local development, you can turn all of these off.
+To do that, open up `/etc/elasticsearch/elasticsearch.yml` and change the following configuration options to `false`:
+ - `xpack.security.enabled`
+ - `xpack.security.enrollment.enabled`
+ - `xpack.security.http.ssl.enabled`
+ - `xpack.security.transport.ssl.enabled`

 ### Setting up Rubberband

 Rubberband is built on [tornado](http://www.tornadoweb.org/en/stable/) and [IPET](https://github.com/stephenjmaher/ipet/tree/remove-gui), an interactive performance evaluation tool that comes with a parsing library for benchmark files.
 To get Rubberband running locally, make sure you first have Elasticsearch installed and running.